SUMMIT

 - So far, 15 ethical approvals and MTAs have been completed, with others in various stages of completion.

-- 50 samples have been collected in total so far.
+- 63 samples have been collected in total so far, with about half of them being (whole-genome) sequenced already.

 As sample collection and processing becomes more systematic, we plan to release up to data genetic variant and epidemiological data every 1-3 months on the SUMMIT data platform.